-Other research has shown dark chocolate can put you in a better mood.
-It works by increasing your serotonin levels – a chemical in your brain that helps your moods – and makes you feel good.
-However, more research is needed to learn just how much dark chocolate you should eat for health benefits.Does it have to be dark?
+Also, according to Livestrong.com, dark chocolate can put you in a better mood.
+It works by increasing your serotonin levels – a chemical in your brain that helps your moods – and makes you feel good.5 However, more research is needed to learn just how much dark chocolate you should eat for health benefits.Does it have to be dark?

 White chocolate — not truly chocolate — milk chocolate, and cocoa mixes don't seem to have the same benefits as dark chocolate.
-To get the best flavanoids, look for chocolate that is at least 70% cocoa.
-European brands of dark chocolate are even richer in flavanoids than brands made in the United States.
+To get the most flavonoids, look for dark chocolate that is at least 70% cocoa or more.6